SmartCambridge/tfc_prod/nginx/README.md

 other machines that might run these sites in future.
 Requires infrastructure for securely transferring root-owned secrets between our servers.

+**TODO:** alternatively, we could use certbot manual mode and arrange to transfer the CERTBOT_VALIDATION and CERTBOT_TOKEN values to whichever machine *is* responding to smartcambridge.org/www.smartcambridge.org using `--manual-auth-hook` (and cleaning up with `--manual-cleanup-hook`).
+This still requires infrastructure for transferring files but a) they would only be short-term secrets, and b) the destination doesn't need to be run as root.

 ## Configure nginx supporting carrier.csi.cam.ac.uk

 ```